USS Oriskany: Construction and commissioning

 Beginning on 8 August 1947, Oriskany was redesigned as the prototype for the SCB-27 modernization program and torn down to 60% complete.
 To handle the new generation of carrier aircraft, the flight deck structure was massively reinforced.
 Stronger elevators, more powerful hydraulic catapults, and new arresting gear were installed.
 The island structure was rebuilt, the anti-aircraft turrets were removed, and blisters were added to the hull.
 Blistering the hull (also known as adding bulges) increases the cross-sectional area of a ship's hull, thereby increasing its buoyancy and stability.
 It also provides increased bunker volume.
 In the case of Oriskany, this would have been for aviation fuel.
 These features would have been crucial to a ship that had so much topside weight added after its original design.
-Oriskany was commissioned in the New York Naval Shipyard on 25 September 1950, Captain Percy H. Lyon in command.
+Oriskany was commissioned in the New York Naval Shipyard on 25 September 1950.

 Service history

 1950–1956

 Oriskany departed New York on 6 December 1950, for carrier qualification operations off Jacksonville, Florida, followed by a Christmas call at Newport, Rhode Island.
 She resumed operations off Jacksonville through 11 January 1951, when she embarked Carrier Air Group 1 for shakedown out of Guantanamo Bay, Cuba.

 After major modifications at New York Naval Shipyard from 6 March to 2 April, she embarked Carrier Air Group 4 for training off Jacksonville, then departed Newport on 15 May 1951, for Mediterranean deployment with the 6th Fleet.

 Having swept from ports of Italy and France to those of Greece and Turkey, from there to the shores of Tripoli, Oriskany returned to Quonset Point, Rhode Island, on 4 October 1951.
 She entered Gravesend Bay, New York, on 6 November 1951 to offload ammunition and to have her masts removed to allow passage under the East River Bridges to the New York Naval Shipyard.
 Overhaul included the installation of a new flight deck, steering system, and bridge.
-Work was complete by 15 May 1952, and the carrier steamed the next day to take on ammunition at Norfolk, Virginia, from 19–22 May.
+Work was complete by 15 May 1952, and the carrier steamed the next day to take on ammunition at Norfolk, Virginia, from 19 to 22 May.
 She then got underway to join the Pacific Fleet, steaming via Guantanamo Bay, Rio de Janeiro, Cape Horn, Valparaíso, and Lima, arriving San Diego, California, on 21 July.

 Following carrier qualifications for Carrier Air Group 19, Oriskany departed San Diego on 15 September 1952, to aid United Nations forces in Korea.
 She arrived at Yokosuka on 17 October and joined Task Force 77 off the Korean Coast on 31 October.
 Her aircraft struck hard with bombing and strafing attacks against enemy supply lines and coordinated bombing missions with surface gunstrikes along the coast.
 Her pilots downed two Soviet-built MiG-15 jets and damaged a third on 18 November.